Table of Contents

 - Remedial Teaching

-The Social Studies/Social Science section in CTET Paper II covers a wide range of topics, including History, Geography, Polity, Economics, and Pedagogy.
-It is a comprehensive and extensive area of study, requiring thorough preparation.
-The questions will be based on the NCERT syllabus for classes 6 to 8, but the difficulty level may extend to the senior secondary stage.
-This section will consist of 30 questions, so candidates must ensure they are well-prepared across all the prescribed topics to perform well in the exam.
+The Social Studies/Social Science section in CTET Paper II covers History, Geography, Polity, Economics, and Pedagogy, making it a comprehensive area that requires thorough preparation.
+Questions are based on the NCERT syllabus for Classes 6 to 8, though some may reach senior secondary-level difficulty.
+This section contains 30 questions, so candidates should ensure a strong grasp of all prescribed topics to perform well in the exam.

 a) Content-40 questions.